joostfarla/serverless-jshint-plugin/README.md

 ## Introduction

 This plugins adds capabilities to lint your Lambda functions before deploying.
+It also saves you from deploying ES6 syntax by accident.

 ## Installation